 When we returned from holidays, I scoured the Internet for a rashie for myself too.
 But all I could find were rash vests that were more about function than fashion.
 They were tight and figure-hugging.
 Basically, the only styles available out there were the ones universally unloved by curvaceous and self-conscious women – from teens to mothers and women of all ages, shapes, and sizes.

 I found many different types of bathing suits on the market, but the majority of them were revealing.
+There weren't many modest swimsuit options.
 Some claimed to hide your problem areas, while others enhanced your assets.
 Whatever the case, they’re all still designed to make a woman feel like she’s parading around near naked!
 And not every women wants to do that.
 I don’t.
 And I am certainly not alone.

 According to Es Una’s Survey, over 60% of the women we asked (aged between 35 and 50) felt the same way I do.
 We found that 70% of those surveyed wanted to set an example for their children by wearing a rashie; however, only 10% do because the only ones available for them to buy are too tight and hug their curves in all the wrong ways.